 But Ava’s cool reserve is broken as soon as I open the fridge, and particularly when she hears I’m opening the vegetable door — where the carrots live.

-As soon as I do, both dogs break out in full gallop from wherever they are lazing about and come to a screeching halt at the fridge, often sliding into and jostling each other to stick their noses into the gapped hinge of the door, certain that I’m about to gift them their favorite treat: carrots.
+When both dogs hear this, they break out into a full gallop and slide into and jostle each other to stick their noses into the gapped hinge of the refrigerator door, certain I’m about to gift them their favorite treat.